Restorative Actions Catechism

 Restorative action is a transformational process by which we all live into God’s design for all of us.

-Our African-American parishioners say they feel insulted by the idea of reparations.
+Our Afro-American parishioners say they feel insulted by the idea of reparations.

 They feel it labels them as victims without their consent and disregards how much they’ve achieved against substantial odds.